(Originally written for Spanish-language Christian newspaper in Guatemala)

 The Apostle Paul wrote that Israel is the enemy of the gospel for the Gentiles’ sake, and beloved for the Fathers’ sake.
 (Rom 11:28) The fathers are Abraham, Isaac, and Jacob/Israel, with whom YHVH cut/made a covenant, promising them with an oath to give their descendants an inheritance and everlasting possession of the land of Canaan.
 He promises that a faithful remnant of their physical descendants would become His holy people, and He would become their God.
 These promises still remain to be fulfilled, and the LORD is faithfully fulfilling them until the day of salvation.
 (Is 14:24-27; Ezek 36:22-28; Rom 9:11) Fear the LORD, and give Him glory!

 What does it mean to be an enemy of the gospel?
 It does not just mean that most Jewish people do not believe in Jesus.
 Nor does it mean that we are not free to evangelize here, even though it is not socially approved of.
-It means that the Jewish religion (and all other religions) requires its adherents to earn their righteousness through works of the law of that religion.
+It means that the Jewish religion (and all other religions) requires its adherents to earn their righteousness through works of the law of that religion: in other words, humanism in its many forms, assisted by satanic deceit and lies.
 Whatever hope of reward in this world or in the world to come is dependent upon having earned your future life. . . . if there is one.
 The faith which was once-for-all delivered to the saints is that the good news (the gospel) of God is that salvation and eternal life are a gift from the Father to all who genuinely believe in His Son, Jesus Christ.
 It is Jesus who paid the penalty and ransom for each of us and our sin through His sacrificial death on the cross.
 We are then justified by faith in His resurrection from the dead.
 Rabbinic Judaism does not and can not accept Jesus for who He is; if it did, it would no longer be the religion that it is.
 Most Messianic Jews today in Israel agree that we are not under the authority of the rabbis or of the Oral Law.
 In other words, we are not practicing Rabbinic/Talmudic/ Pharisaic Judaism.
 So then, under traditional Jewish law, we are not accepted as kosher Jews.
 (Jn 9: 16-41)

 In this year of celebrating Israel’s 70th Independence Day, 43% of world Jewry, or close to 7 million Jews, are living in Israel.
 More than half of the Jewish people who do live in Israel have been born in Israel.
 The reality is that more than 99% of the Jews in Israel are not currently believers in Yeshua/Jesus as the Messiah, the Son of God.
 They (and all of the other unbelieving Jewish people around the world) are in spiritual exile – separated from their God because of their sin of unbelief in the Father and His Son.
 (Jn 15:23-25; 1Jn 2:23) Jesus told His disciples to take the gospel of salvation and the Kingdom of God to the Jews first, and to all people groups in all the world.
 Israel and the Jewish people were the first to be told how to be saved, and through them that same way went out to the Gentiles.
 This way of salvation – being born-again by the Holy Spirit through repentance and faith in the gospel — is still the only way for both Jewish and Gentile people to be saved, and is still being resisted.
 Even so, it is the only way for Israel as a nation to be saved.
 (Zech 12:10; Rom 11:25-27)